-Part II: Theoretical Orientations in Cross-Cultural Social Psychology
+Theoretical Orientations in Cross-Cultural Social Psychology

 Feldman's chapter is a thoughtful review of the principles often used in the current social cognitive approach to social behavior.
 Although cross-cultural researchers have not made very heavy use of social cognition, this has become a dominant approach in social psychology.
 Feldman extracts the most important concepts in this burgeoning literature and shows their potential uses in cross-cultural psychology, especially in considering the short-term processes that characterize individual interaction with the social environment.